ejdam87/world-news-hub/README.md

 The application is built using [React.js](https://react.dev/) library.
 All the project-specific dependencies are listed in `package.json` file.
 They can be installed using Node package manager (running `npm install` in the root directory of the project).

-Also, you should obtain access token for the following APIs:
+Also, you should obtain access tokens for the following APIs:
 - [HuggingFace](https://huggingface.co/)
 - [NewsAPI](https://newsdata.io/documentation)